 We strive to present a diversity of voices and seek to celebrate work by poets who identify as women, BIPOC, LGBTQIA+, disabled, neurodiverse, and any other marginalized identity.
 In particular, we are interested in seeing work that considers race, ethnicity, gender, sexuality, identity (multicultural, religious, etc.), and disability in original and meaningful ways.
 Even though we are a fantastical venue, we want to showcase poetry that derives from lived experience, that deals with the everyday intersections of identity, that centers a strong sense of emotion, perspective, and language.

-Our publishing schedule will be biweekly, meaning one poem every other week, except in February, May, August, and November, during which we will publish one a week.
+Our publishing schedule is biweekly, meaning one poem every other week, except in February, May, August, and November, during which we publish one poem a week.